astambi/React-Online-Store/README.md

 - Creating / Editing / Deleting Books:
   Books in the store are created by Admins only.
 Admins can edit book details and delete a book from the Store.
 Each book has a title, an author, list of genres, a short description, a list of likes from users and a list of user reviews (with authors).

+- Uploading e-book files / Deleting uploaded book files:
+  File uploads are created by Admins only.
+Admins can replace or delete any uploaded book file.

 - Ordering / Liking / Unliking a Book, Reading / Writing Book Reviews:
   User authentication (login) is required to order a book (add it to the user's shopping cart), to write a book review and to like / unlike a book.
 Anonymous users are redirected to the Login page when they hit a functionality that requires user authentication.